deepdev79/spotify/README.md

 ## Note:

 This is completely frontend pet project using vanilla Javascript.
-It might take some time to complete the process once you upload the files.
+It might take some time to complete the process once you upload the files please be patient.

+Same album name in extended history and same track name in last year history might give out inconsistent result

 ## How to use: